shashidharus/json-screenshot-reporter/README.md

-# WDIO SIMPLE Reporter
+# JSON screenshot Reporter
 > A WebdriverIO plugin.
 Report results in json format.

-This project is inspired by the [wdio-json-reporter](https://github.com/fijijavis/wdio-json-reporter).
+This project is inspired by the [wdio-simple-reporter](https://github.com/andriilazebnyi/wdio-simple-reporter).

 ## Installation

-The easiest way is to keep `wdio-simple-reporter` as a devDependency in your `package.json`.
+The easiest way is to keep `json-screenshot-reporter` as a devDependency in your `package.json`.

 ```
 {
   "devDependencies": {
-    "wdio-simple-reporter": "~0.1.2"
+    "json-screenshot-reporter": "~0.1.0"
   }
 }
 ```